Sāvitri (opera)

-Sāvitri is a chamber opera in one act with music composed by Gustav Holst, his Opus 25, to his own libretto.
-The story is based on the episode of Savitri and Satyavan from the Mahābhārata, which was also included in Specimens of Old Indian Poetry (Ralph Griffiths) and Idylls from the Sanskrit.
+Sāvitri is a chamber opera in one act with music composed by Gustav Holst in 1908, his Opus 25, to his own libretto.
+The story is based on the episode of Savitri and Satyavan from the Mahābhārata, which was also included in Specimens of Old Indian Poetry (Ralph Griffith) and Idylls from the Sanskrit.
 The opera features three solo singers, a wordless female chorus, and a chamber orchestra of 12 musicians (consisting of 2 flutes, a cor anglais, 2 string quartets and a double bass).
 Holst had made at least six earlier attempts at composing opera before arriving at Sāvitri.

 Performance history

 The opera was first given in an amateur performance at Wellington Hall, London, on 5 December 1916.
 Holst had intended the work to be performed "in the open air, or else in a small building".
 Its first professional performance, conducted by Arthur Bliss, was staged on 23 June 1921 at the Lyric Theatre, Hammersmith with Dorothy Silk in the title role, Steuart Wilson as Satyavan, and Clive Carey as Death.